 What is Biological Sciences

 Biological Sciences is an exciting and rapidly developing subject area, with many applications in the pharmaceutical, food and healthcare, and agri-food industries.
 Biological Sciences is the study of life and living organisms.
 In particular, it is the study of how cells work and how they can function individually (like bacteria) or collectively (like plants and animals).
 There are many branches of study in Biology and many of these specialised areas can be studied in CIT's Department of Biological Sciences.

 First Year at a Glance

-As well as learning the main core science subjects in first year, new students will be exposed to the following:
+As well as learning the main core science subjects in first year, students will be exposed to the following

 - Evaluating the role of food in health, wellness, and nutrition space